aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 ![RomiBottomAngle](https://github.com/user-attachments/assets/68cf7f2e-1061-4f6f-8f93-5fc685c556da)

-All of the sensors are mounted on the front of the Romi using standoffs due to compatible mounting points between the IR and bump sensors, making 3D-printing a custom adapter unnecessary.
+All of the sensors are mounted on the front of the Romi using standoffs due to compatible mounting points on the chassis between the IR and bump sensors, making 3D-printing a custom adapter unnecessary.
 CAD Files of the robot have been included with accurate sensor placement.

 ### Bill of Materials